Pūkaki Lagoon

-Pukaki Lagoon, located in the suburb of Māngere, New Zealand, is one of the volcanoes in the Auckland volcanic field.
+Pūkaki Lagoon (Te Pūkaki Tapu a Poutūkeka - The Sacred Spring of Poutūkeka), located in the suburb of Māngere, New Zealand, is one of the volcanoes in the Auckland volcanic field.
 The lagoon, alongside Māngere Lagoon, Waitomokia, Crater Hill, Kohuora and Robertson Hill, is one of the volcanic features collectively referred to as Nga Tapuwae a Mataoho ("The Sacred Footprints of Mataoho"), referring to the deity in Tāmaki Māori myths who was involved in their creation.
+The crater and surrounding lands are co-managed by Auckland Council and Te Ākitai Waiohua as open space for public enjoyment.